hjorthjort/hjorthjort.github.io/_posts/2016-04-19-san-francisco-day-3-a-farewell-to-sweden.markdown

 categories: travel san-francisco
 ---

 *I'm going to San Francisco for a short stint.
-These are the never before revelead blog posts about what happens day to day on that trip.*
+These are the never before revelead blog posts about what happens day to day on that trip.
+This post has been lying around for an extra day or two because of a lack of wifi and time to finish it.
+Also because there is beer here.
+Beer is bad for blogging time.*

 Sweden, you've been great.
 But I'm not coming back.
 This place is just to great to stay away from, and I want to stay here for the next few years.
 After visiting The Big Three of this trip – Stanford, Google and Facebook – I've just seen to much of what this place has to offer.